 What fees are associated with shipping?

-The $800 stud fee allows 2 AI shipments to be sent ($1,000 for 3 AI shipments).
+The $800 stud fee is standard for any shipment being sent.
 In addition, we charge $30 for a specialized shipping box (that’s our cost) and whatever fees are associated in sending the semen overnight to your Vet’s location.
 For specific shipping quotes, you can access the FedEx site for a quote by clicking here and plug in the information below.